-There are 2 special considerations that apply to a 1-parent family in setting work requirements.
+There are 2 special considerations that do not apply to families with 2 parents included in the AG even though the families work requirement is that of a 1-parent family in setting work requirements for a family with parent.
 Details of these considerations are below.